Career • UX Design • UI Design

 UI designers will work solely on interface design, often creating pixel-perfect screens with a heavy focus on typography, colors, micro-interactions, and other visual elements like iconography and imagery.

 A UX/UI designer role is a more generalist one.
 One week, you might be working on research; another week, you might be wireframing; and on a different one, you might be working on UI.
 As a beginner, it’s good to focus on more generalist roles until you figure out where your strengths lie.

 Another approach you can take is starting with the surface plane of experience design and focusing on building your UI skills.
 Then, as time passes, you can dive deeper into the other four planes.
 It’s one of the most common approaches to starting your UX/UI journey.

 However, if you decide to take this route – do not present yourself as a UX/UI designer.
 Look for UI roles and present your portfolio clearly as a UI portfolio.
 Otherwise, the recruiters might ignore you for not understanding UX and UI design differences.

 Another role you might see is a product design role.
 It’s a generalist role, the hardest one to get into as a beginner, as it requires the broadest range of skills.
 If you’d like to learn more, sign up for our free 2-hour “Introduction to Product Design” video course.

 2. Understand the Fundamentals of UX/UI Design

-There’s more than a handful of resources available online that can help you learn the fundamentals of UX/UI design.
+More than a handful of resources available online can help you learn the fundamentals of UX/UI design.